 JsonBoolCompact¶

-represents boolean values (true/false) in the Hakka JSON library.
-It is implemented as a NaN-boxed singleton within JsonFloatCompact
+JsonBoolCompact represents boolean values (true/false) in the Hakka JSON library.
+It is implemented as a NaN-boxed singleton within JsonFloatCompact using the TRUE_NAN and FALSE_NAN bit patterns.

 Header: include/hakka_json_float.hpp